-- Attendance is taken at 7:25 each day. - Students arriving after 7:25 must get a Tardy Pass from Reception before going to their classroom. - Students in Grades 9-12, if late to school, will remain in the Reception Area until the next class period.
-Late arrivals disrupt the learning process for those who were on time. - Parents or guardians are asked to call 2572 2083 by 7:25 AM if their child will be absent or tardy.
+- Attendance is taken at 7:25 each day. - Students arriving after 7:25 must get a Tardy Pass from Reception before going to their classroom. - Students in Grades 9-12, if late to school for 3 times, they will receive a detention and a 1-day absence will be registered on the attendance record. - Parents or guardians are asked to call 2572 2083 by 7:25 AM if their child will be absent or tardy.